openedx-unsupported/devstack/README.rst

 Troubleshooting: General Tips
 -----------------------------

-If you are having trouble with your containers there are a few general steps you can take to try to resolve.
+If you are having trouble with your containers, this sections contains some troubleshooting tips.

 Check the logs
 ~~~~~~~~~~~~~~